 MBP is a diverse and inclusive community for students by students where they matter, belong and with professional support are connected to resources to persist.
-Our program provides personal, academic and career development services for traditionally underserved and historically underrepresented minority students of all abilities which include Black/African-American, Native-American/American Indian, Hispanic/Latinx/Chicanx, Asian, LGBTQ+, First Generation, Undocumented, low-income, and their allies.
+Our program provides personal, academic and career development services for traditionally underserved and historically underrepresented minority students of all abilities which include Black/African-American, Native-American/American Indian, Latinx/Chicanx/Xlcancx, Asian, Queer and Trans identified folks, First Generation, Undocumented, low-income, and their allies.

 MBP envisions an Orfalea College of Business experience where students regardless of their identity or background are engaged and prepared for personal, academic and professional success.

 Our mission is to use peer assisted learning and support to promote the recruitment, retention and success of traditionally underserved and historically underrepresented students in business.

 Justin serves as the dedicated Professional Advisor and Coordinator for Orfalea’s Multicultural Business Program.
 He identifies as a queer, first-generation, Belizean and is pursuing his Masters of Education in Counseling & Guidance at Cal Poly.
 He is a proud alum of University of California, Merced (2013) and College of Southern Nevada (2010).